kkr202mlds/Achievement__Now/Responsive Web Design Certification/Notes.md

 ```
 <html lang="en">
 ```
+- UCS- (Unicode Character Set) Transformation Format 8
+- **Character encoding** is the method computers use to store characters as data.
+Essentially, all text on a web page is a sequence of characters stored as one or more bytes.
+- In computing, a byte is a unit of data consisting of 8 bits, or binary digits.
 - **meta elements** (metadata) has details about things like character encoding.
 - Metadata is used by browsers (how to display content or reload page), search engines (keywords), and other web services.
 #### Purpose does a HTML boilerplate serve
 - Provides a starting structure for your websites.
 - Ensures you are not missing any essential elements.
 - Allows you to get started writing the content of your page faster.